fortinet/aws-cloudformation-templates/ZTNA/README.md

 ## Destroy the stack

-To detroy the stack, choose the stack and click on `Delete`
+To destroy the stack, choose the stack and click on `Delete`

 # Support